 What a word.
 As I approach the last 10 lbs until my goal weight, I feel lighter.
 Not just physically, but emotionally.
 I don’t cry when I try on clothes any more.
 I see photos of myself and I don’t cringe.

 If you are in that dark place, please know that there’s a way out.
-I’d love you to be my personal guest in the Bright Line Eating boot camp — I am able to offer a refer-a-friend affiliate discount.
+I’d love you to be my personal guest in the Bright Line Eating boot camp — There are benefits to you from being referred by a friend and I’d love to tell you more about it!
 Send me an email here and I will tell you more.

 Before Bright Line Eating